Virtual environment configuration requirements

 3.20 Serverless Containers/Cloud Functions uses the VPC internal network

-- Has an IP address within the
+- The function will have an IP address within the

 198.19.0.0/16